ror-community/ror-site/content/events/2019-03-21-ror-community-call.md

 duration = "1 hour"
 location = "Online"
 recorded = ""
-description = "The bi-monthly ROR Community calls include updates from the ROR team, opportunities for feedback on proposals for changes to ROR policies and procedures, demonstrations and presentations by ROR users, and more." website = "" reglink = ""
+description = "In this inaugural call for the ROR Community Advisory Group, we give an update on the project, invite feedback on policy questions, and go over next steps for ROR." website = "" reglink = ""
 +++